Limestone tombs of Kamhantik: Mythology

-It is widely believed by the locals of Lumanay (the town encompassing the archaeological site) that the Kamhantik tombs were built by their Tagalog ancestors with the help from enchanted beings, called anitos, sent by Bathala, the supreme deity of the Tagalog ethnic people.
-Prior to scientific discovery, the ruins were already much known to the Lumanay townsfolk, and they consider the ruins as one of the most sacred places for the anitos, and therefore, a dambana.
+It is widely believed by the locals of Mulanay (the town encompassing the archaeological site) that the Kamhantik tombs were built by their Tagalog ancestors with the help from enchanted beings, called anitos, sent by Bathala, the supreme deity of the Tagalog ethnic people.
+Prior to scientific discovery, the ruins were already much known to the Mulanay townsfolk, and they consider the ruins as one of the most sacred places for the anitos, and therefore, a dambana.
 Due to this belief, it was only recently when the area was known to scientists.
 The townsfolk do not traverse the area much as they considered it too sacred, and they might disturb the anitos living within the forest and the ruins, the reason why the area was looted by white foreigners without the knowledge of the townsfolk.
 It was only discovered in 2011 that the area has been looted.
 All sarcophagi seals of the tombs were taken away, along with all sacred objects and almost all bone fragments inside the tombs.